rtdip/core/docs/university/essentials/sdk/queries/exercise.md

 Its time to start running some time series queries using the RTDIP SDK.

-1. Using the python file you created in the previous exercise, import the necessary time series query classes from the RTDIP SDK
+1. Using the python file you created in the previous exercise, import the necessary time series query classes from the RTDIP SDK.

-1. Pass the connector you created in the previous exercise to the time series query class
+2. Pass the connector you created in the previous exercise to the time series query class.

-1. Run a `Raw` query to retrieve some data from your time series data source
+3. Run a `Raw` query to retrieve some data from your time series data source.

-1. Now run a query to `Resample` this data to a 15 minute interval average
+4. Now run a query to `Resample` this data to a 15 minute interval average.

-1. Convert the resample query to an `Interpolation` query that executes the `linear` interpolation method
+5. Convert the resample query to an `Interpolation` query that executes the `linear` interpolation method.

-1. Finally, try running a `Time Weighted Average` query on the data, with `Step` set to False
+6. Finally, try running a `Time Weighted Average` query on the data, with `Step` set to False.

 ## Additional Task

-1. The data returned from these queries is in the form of a pandas DataFrame.
-Use the `matplotlib` or `plotly` library to plot the data returned from the `Time Weighted Average` query
+7. The data returned from these queries is in the form of a pandas DataFrame.
+Use the `matplotlib` or `plotly` library to plot the data returned from the `Time Weighted Average` query.

 ## Course Progress
 -   [X] Overview